 Her theater credits include the 2008 Broadway revival of "Come Back, Little Sheba" (Tony nomination); August Wilson's "The Piano Lesson" (Tony, Drama Desk, Helen Hayes Award nominations); "Birdie Blue" and "I'm Not Stupid" (Obie Awards); "The Old Settler" (Helen Hayes Award); "F*cking A" and "While I Yet Live" (Lucille Lortel nominations).

-On television, she was a series regular on "Pee-wee's Playhouse," "The Cosby Show" spin-off "Here and Now" and Dick Wolf's "Mann & Machine," and she also served as host of "Find Our Missing" for TV One.
+On television she was a series regular on "Pee-wee's Playhouse," "The Cosby Show" spin-off "Here and Now" and Dick Wolf's "Mann and Machine," and she hosted "Find Our Missing" for TVOne.
 Merkerson has made guest appearances on "Deception," "The Cosby Show," "Frasier," "The Closer" and "Being Mary Jane."
-Her television movies include "A Mother's Prayer," "A Place for Annie," "Breaking Through," Lifetime's "The Gabby Douglas Story" and NBC's "Exiled," which also featured Chris Noth.
+Her television movies include "A Mother's Prayer," "A Place for Annie," "Breaking Free," Lifetime's "The Gabby Douglas Story" and NBC's "Exiled: A Law & Order Movie," which also featured Chris Noth.

 In early 2012, Merkerson completed "The Contradictions of Fair Hope," marking her first feature documentary as executive producer/co-director.
 This project received numerous awards, including the 2012 Best Documentary Award from the Philadelphia Independent Film Festival, the San Diego Black Film Festival, the Dikalo Award from the Festival International Du Film Panafricain (Cannes), the Teaneck International Film Festival's Jury Award, the Roxbury International Film Festival's Henry Hampton Award and the Paul Robeson Award for Best Documentary from the Newark Black Film Festival.